 Sensible people know this, yet they still leap to offense.
 The sad part about the interaction was that neither party was intentionally being cruel or even a smidgen unkind.
 Two smart, successful adults lost their shit over a simple miscommunication.

 We live in a highly offended world.
 We protect ourselves from the sting of insult by clothing our egos with armor.
 We wear prickly quills and behave like animals in predatory defense.
 But our armor does not protect us.
 Instead, it weighs us down.

 Our armor may shield us from the flaming arrows of offense, but it also keeps us from experiencing joy, compassion, and life’s simple pleasures.
 How can we even understand what anyone is really saying when we’re standing at arm’s length shouting, shields up in defensive mode?

 A friend asked the question on social media, “Does it offend you (her social media audience) when I post pictures of my boyfriend cooking breakfast?
 Do my celebratory status updates make me appear to be bragging?”

 Seriously?
 I find it incredibly sad that this woman had to ask whether her small wins were making her so-called friends uncomfortable.
 Jealousy is a mirror, revealing resentment and deep longing for what’s missing in our lives.
 It highlights the hollow places within us and creates an angry hunger to feed our own lack.

 If we find ourselves becoming irritated, jealous or offended, we have an opportunity to shift our awareness.
-So basically, I have to ask myself whether Beyonce’s booty dance is truly disgusting or if her feminine prowess make me feel clumsy and powerless.
+I have to ask myself whether Beyonce’s booty dance is truly disgusting or if her feminine prowess makes me feel clumsy and less attractive.

 When we keep ourselves in armor, we cannot see what lurks beneath our own protective layers.
 We miss the chance to create positive internal changes that will ultimately leave us happier.
 Because being offended is uncomfortable, and no one who’s seething beneath the surface is experiencing joy.